 - Ruler - if you only ever get one ruler, get a 6" x 24" clear Omnigrip.
 It’s the most versatile and I promise you will reach for it the most often.

 - Ironing Board

-- Safety Pins
+- Safety Pins - for basting

 - Fabric Scissors

 - Batting - batting choices can be really overwhelming so I highly recommend reading this post on how to choose the right one.

 - Walking Foot - I debated whether or not to put this on the essentials list, but finally decided to do it.
 One of the most frustrating things about learning something new is when your tools are working against you.
 That would happen if you kept your standard presser foot on your machine during the entire quilt making process.
 Using a walking foot during the quilting and binding process will help your quilt lay flatter, have less distortion and be much easier to manage.
 Note: Every sewing machine brand will have its own walking foot – so match brands if you want them to fit together 🙂